D4r3-D3v1L/D4r3-D3v1L.github.io/WriteUps/BugPoc LFI/README.md

 place the ngrok link and see the response.

-Guess what, :boom: It worked and  we leaked the etc/passwd
+Guess what, 🙌 It worked and  we leaked the etc/passwd

 ![etc/passwd](3.png)